scoskey/m0037/notes.md

 **Theorem** (Compactness theorem, version I).
 Let $\Sigma$ be a set of well-formed formulas.
 If $\Sigma\models\alpha$, then there exists a finite subset $\Sigma_0\subset\Sigma$ such that $\Sigma_0\models\alpha$.

 The compactness theorem for propositional logic is one of the cornerstones of the theory, as will be the more general compactness theorem for first order logic.
-The name of the compactness theorem is due to its relationship to the idea of compactness in analysis, something which will become a little clearer later on.
+The name of the compactness theorem is due to its relationship to the idea of compactness in analysis, something which we will explain later on.

 The compactness theorem can be restated as a statement about consistency.